-Aimed at the layperson these walking tours in central London or in one of London's "villages" feature architectural high points and quiet and attractive stretches in back streets, parks or along the water.
+Aimed at the layperson these walking tours in central London or in one of London's "villages" feature architectural pleasures and quiet and attractive stretches in back streets, parks or along the water.
 They embrace social history and the often surprising evolution of London's infrastructure.

-Enjoy an offbeat London guided walk, for example Nine Boffins - an original Westminster war walk, also Making the Earth Move in Woolwich, or a Spy Walk.
-Other walks feature Local Heroes (and a few villains) in Mayfair, Kensington, Lambeth, Chelsea, Belgravia, Charing Cross, Notting Hill, Bayswater, Holland Park, Richmond, Blackheath, Smithfield, Soho, Bloomsbury, Marylebone, Wimbledon and West Brompton.
+Enjoy an offbeat London guided walk, for example Nine Boffins - an original Westminster war walk, also Making the Earth Move in Woolwich, or a London Spy Walk.
+Other walks feature Local Heroes (and a few villains) in Mayfair, Kensington, Lambeth, Chelsea, Belgravia, Notting Hill, Bayswater, Holland Park, Richmond, Blackheath, Smithfield, Marylebone, Wimbledon and West Brompton.

 Scientific Tourism in London